It’s (usually) not the yoga pose, it’s how you do it.

 Asana Evolution & the Sacroiliac Joint

-About the Guide – We will discuss the postures that are perhaps the most common, problematic postures for the sacroiliac joint.
+FIRST!
+A Word about the SIJ Asana Guide – We will discuss the postures that are perhaps the most common, problematic postures for the sacroiliac joint.
 These are the troublesome poses you can recalibrate to better fit the sacroiliac joint now.
 I have grouped the postures together according to their similarities with regard to biomechanical alignment for protecting the sacroiliac joint.
 To get the most out of the guide, display it on a tablet to use during your practice.

-There are two things I need to say before you dive into safety for the sacroiliac joint in yoga.
+There are two things you need to know before you dive into Safety for the SIJ in Yoga.

-1) Yes, we all know (or should know) yoga is more than just asana.
 To all the yogis who think that those of us who talk about biomechanics in asana aren’t spiritual, I need to say to you – Stop the judgement.
 Please.
 You don’t know me.
 You don’t know my spiritual belief system.
 You don’t know how wholeheartedly I support and teach Yoga Philosophy.
 So please do not assume that anyone who talks about yoga posture biomechanics is neglecting Yoga’s philosophy.
-It makes the yoga community look like condescending know-it-alls and it isn’t helpful for our already fractured community.
+It makes the yoga community look like condescending know-it-alls on their spiritual high horses; and it isn’t helpful for our already fractured community.
 Yoga is about oneness, balance, inclusion, and compassion.
 It is about improving ourselves, not judging others around us as lesser.
 Let’s work together to make yoga safer for every body and every one.

 In light of these two points, I’d like you to consider these three things: